kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 #### 1. Calculate Energy Map / Construction of Gradient Table

->Energy is calculated by sum the absolute value of the gradient in both x direction and y direction for all three channel (B, G, R).
+>For each color channel, the energy is calculated by adding the absolute value of the gradient in the x direction to the absolute value of the gradient in the y direction.
 Energy map is a 2D image with the same dimension as input image.

 #### 2. Computing Minimum Cost Table (Cumulative Intensity Distribution Matrix)